 Let us first remember that the patron saint of civil servants is Sir Thomas More who famously asserted his integrity and stood up to the Government of the day (in the form of Henry VIII) ...... and got his head cut off.
 Confusingly, Saint Thomas is also the patron saint of politicians.

-Sir Richard Mottram The Permanent Secretary at the Department of Transport made the following perceptive comment when questioned by the Public Administration Select Committee on 7 March 2002:-
+Sir Richard Mottram - Permanent Secretary at the Department of Transport - made the following perceptive comment when questioned by the Public Administration Select Committee in 2002:-

 What the Civil Service wants, and I always compare it to a rather stupid dog, it wants to do what its master wants and it wants to be loyal to its master and above all it wants to be loved for doing that.